Nightmare in Madrid: A Doctor Recounts His Coronavirus War

 “I try not to look at the top.
 If I try to look to the top, I will get desperate,” he says in perfect English.
 “So that is how I am doing it now.
 I look at my colleagues, I focus on my work, because I cannot see the end.”

-Dr. Saiz works in a primary care center in the heart of Madrid and for the past month he and his colleagues have been plunged into a nightmare of mounting patients, ghastly home visits where people are dying in their beds, telephone lines full of desperate calls, medical workers falling sick and doctors and nurses having to stretch their supplies because they lack vital protective equipment.
+Dr. Saiz works in a primary care center in the heart of Madrid and for the past month he and his colleagues have been plunged into a nightmare of mounting patients, ghastly home visits where people are dying in their beds, telephone lines full of desperate calls, medical workers falling sick, and doctors and nurses having to stretch their supplies because they lack vital protective equipment.

 “We are suffering so much,” he said on a recent April morning, preparing for another day of human misery that even he, trained as a doctor, finds hard to fathom.
 “You cannot imagine this.”